How can I add Referrer-Policy header with .htaccess?

 no-referrer

-header will be omitted entirely.
-No referrer information is sent along with requests. no-referrer-when-downgrade
+The Referer header will be omitted entirely.
+No referrer information is sent along with requests.

 same-origin